sofa-framework/doc/30_Components/25_Engine/20_Select/10_ROI_Selection.md

 #### Input parameters

 Concerning topology Note that those parameters are set to true by default.
-So it means that as default behaviour, all topological component array will be parse.
-Set some parameters to false if you just need a part of the information and want to speed-up your simulation.
+So it means that as default behaviour, all topological component array will be parsed.
+Set some parameters to false if you just need a part of the information and want to speed up your simulation.

 -   **computeEdges**: if true, will compute edge list and index list inside the ROI.
 -   **computeTriangles**: if true, will compute triangle list and index list inside the ROI.